 Benchmark and Secondary Meteorological Stations

 Four benchmark climate stations provide a full suite of common meteorological sensors for measuring air and soil temperature, relative humidity, solar radiation, wind, snow depth and water equivalent, and soil moisture.
-The primary met station at Andrews Headquarters also contributes precipitation samples to the National Atmospheric Deposition Program (Site OR10).
+The primary met station at Andrews Headquarters also contributes precipitation samples to the National Atmospheric Deposition Program (NADP; Site OR10).
 Secondary climate stations contain a more limited number of sensors, but include the two longest-running temperature and precipitation monitoring sites on the Andrews Forest.
 Quality assessed datasets from climate stations are available under study code MS001 and provisional graphs and data can be accessed in near real time.
 Extensive documentation of climate station history and sensor configurations is available under MS001 study description and explanations of variable names, probe codes and QA flag codes can be downloaded as a PDF or EML file.
 Given the large number of data streams, the evolution of stations and sensor types over time it is highly recommend that data users read and understand associated metadata prior to conducting any analysis meant for publication.

 MS001 - Meteorological data from benchmark and secondary stations at the Andrews Experimental Forest, 1957 to present